Back to top

 verticalSpan)

-The most important attributes are defined as following:
+The most important attributes are defined in the following table.

 Table 2.
 GridData